Chipeyown/SPLiT-seq-Data-Analysis_Toolkit/README.md

 a. the input data for "sdat filters" need to be clean data

 b.
-If you align the reads with your own scripts, the input file for 'sdat cell' should be sorted by postion.
+If you align the reads with your own scripts, make sure that the input file for 'sdat cell' is sorted by postion.